-Removing Textile From Wordpress
+Removing Textile Markup From Wordpress Entries

-I realized that the C code from yesterday wasn’t showing-up properly because of textile, a rapid, inline, tag-based formatting system.
-The app converted blog code from ["text":http://www.SWHarden.com/ *like* _this_] to [text like this. ] While it’s fun and convenient to use, it’s not always practical.
-The problem I was having was that in C code, variable names (such as _delay_) were becoming irrevocably italicized, and nothing I did could prevent textile from ignoring code while styling text.
-The kicker is that I couldn’t disable it easily, because I’ve been writing in this style for over four years!
+I realized that the C code from yesterday wasn't showing-up properly because of textile, a rapid, inline, tag-based formatting system.
+While it's fun and convenient to use, it's not always practical.
+The problem I was having was that in C code, variable names (such as delay) were becoming irrevocably italicized, and nothing I did could prevent textile from ignoring code while styling text.
+The kicker is that I couldn't disable it easily, because I've been writing in this style for over four years!
 I decided that the time was now to put my mad Python skills to the test and write code to handle the conversion from textile-format to raw HTML.
+I accomplished this feat in a number of steps.
+Yeah, I could have done hours of research to find a "faster way", but it simply wouldn't have been as creative.
+In a nutshell, I backed-up the SQL database using PHPMyAdmin to a single "x.sql" file.
+I then wrote a pythons script to parse this [massive] file and output "o.sql", the same data but with all of the textile tags I commonly used replaced by their HTML equivalent.
+It's not 100% perfect, but it's 99.999% perfect.
+I'll accept that.
+The output?
+You're viewing it!
+Here's the code I used to do it:

-## This Python (1.0) script removes *SOME* textile formatting from Wordpress
+## This Python script removes *SOME* textile formatting from Wordpress

 ## backups in plain text SQL format (dumped from PHP MyAdmin).
 Specifically,